-The ZPacks Arc Blast 55 is the lightest backpack we tested that can comfortably carry 20 to 30 pounds when you need it to, but really excels when carrying 10 to 20 pounds.
+The ZPacks Arc Blast 55 is the lightest backpack we tested that can comfortably carry 20 to 30 pounds when you need it to, but excels when carrying 10 to 20 pounds.
 Weighing 21 ounces, it is a half pound lighter than any of the other top scoring packs in this review.
-Built with a hybrid Cuben fiber material and carbon frame components, this is the pack several of our thru-hikers testers chose for multi-month hikes when every ounce matters.
-If you are an experienced ultralight hiker seeking to spare another half pound or more from your Big Four base weight, the Arc Blast receives our highest recommendation.
-This ZPacks has received some minor updates since our review was published, including changes to the volume (more of it), frame, and belt, sternum, and top strap buckles.
+Built with a hybrid Cuben fiber material and carbon frame components, this is the pack several of our thru-hiker testers chose for multi-month hikes where every ounce mattered.
+The Arc Blast has received some minor updates lately, including changes to the volume (formerly known as the Arc Blast 52), frame, and belt, sternum, and top strap buckles.
 We have detailed these changes in the individual review of this product.

-Read full review: ZPacks Arc Blast 55
+Read review: ZPacks Arc Blast 55

-Honorable Mention for Multi-day Trail Running
+Honorable Mention for Multi-Day Trail Running

 Ultimate Direction Fastpack 30

-Read full review: Ultimate Direction Fastpack 30
+Read review: Ultimate Direction Fastpack 30

 Analysis and Test Results

-The eight backpacks we evaluate here include the best and most versatile packs for lightweight and ultralight three-season backpacking, as well as a couple more specialized models for specific uses.
+The 12 competitors we evaluate here include the best and most versatile packs for lightweight and ultralight three-season backpacking, as well as a couple more specialized models for specific uses.
 The five highest scoring models are all great choices for thru-hiking trips that last for months and shorter trips as well.
 Expert backpackers will also find these packs just large enough for wintertime adventures.
 Read on to learn more about how we scored the packs across the test metrics and to find the top performers in each one.
 The rating table above shows where each ultralight pack in our review ranked in the cumulative score.

 The most detailed lab testing with these products was our independent measurement of pack volume - since nominal volume measurements from manufacturers are difficult to compare, we decided to perform our own test.
-Although an ASTM standard exists for measuring pack volume and many pack manufacturers perform ASTM testing, some report the volume of only the main pack as the nominal measurement, while others include pockets.
+Although an ASTM standard exists for measuring pack volume and many pack manufacturers perform ASTM testing, some report the capacity of only the main pack as the nominal measurement, while others include pockets.
 The ASTM test doesn't provide for measuring external pocket volume, which is significant on these packs.
-In our tests, we measured the volume of the main pack, the main exterior pockets, and the lid (when present).
+In our experiments, we measured the volume of the main pack, the main exterior pockets, and the lid (when present).

 To provide an example, the Gossamer Gear Gorilla is described nominally as a 38-liter pack and the ZPacks Arc Blast as 55 liters.
-However, we found these two packs nearly identical in volume, both when performing our laboratory volume testing with ping pong balls and when packing in the exact same kit for a five-day wintertime trip on the Appalachian Trail.
+However, we found these two models were nearly identical in volume, both when performing our laboratory volume testing with ping pong balls and when packing in the same kit for a five-day wintertime trip on the Appalachian Trail.
 The weight-to-volume ratio is the most significant contributor to total scores, accounting for 35 percent.
 The Granite Gear Virga 2 and ZPacks Arc Blast 55 earned the best scores.
 These are the two lightest packs we tested and forego many of the features that are common on other models.
 Neither have hip belt pockets, and the Virga doesn't have a frame.
 By combining an incredible weight-to-volume ratio with a surprising level of carrying comfort, the Arc Blast won our Top Pick Award for Ultralight Enthusiasts.

-The Gossamer Gear Gorilla and ULA Ohm 2.0 earned the next best scores for weight-to-volume ratio.
-Both measured just better than the middle of the field with all their modular components in use and both were top performers when we compared "stripped weight" to "stripped volume."
+The ULA Circuit and ULA Ohm 2.0 earned the next best scores for weight-to-volume ratio, and they each measured a tiny bit better than the middle of the field with all their modular components in use.
+Both were also top performers when we compared "stripped weight" to "stripped volume."
 We were especially impressed by the ULA Circuit, which has a larger carrying capacity than the Ohm 2.0, but weighs almost the same.
 Unlike the Granite Gear Virga 2 or the ZPacks Arc Blast, both of these are fully-featured with hip belt pockets and can carry heavier loads in more comfort.

 In our individual reviews, we provide a thorough description of each pack's features not covered elsewhere.
 When covering big miles on the trail, features like easily accessible side pockets for your water bottles, waist belt pockets for snacks, and a convenient place to keep maps handy are a huge benefit.
 This is also where we detail how each pack accommodates a hydration bladder and just how much stuff you can stow in the exterior pockets.

 While our carrying comfort metric is focused on how well each pack can carry either 15 or 30 pounds in its full configuration, our adaptability metric focuses on other considerations when you may want to scale your pack up or down in carrying capacity.
 While on a thru-hike or a week-long adventure in the backcountry, your total bulk and weight will fluctuate up and down between re-supplies and for weekend trips sometimes you'll need to carry a substantial load, but other times you may carry very little.
 A pack whose design allows the frame and waist belt to be easily removed for very light loads is more adaptable.

 How durable can a sub-two-pound backpack be?
-The answer is that most are surprisingly quite durable.
+The answer is that most are surprisingly durable.
 That said, many of these packs require a little more care and attention than load monsters that weigh five or six lbs and use much heavier fabrics and frames.
-If you plan to carry more than 30 lbs most of the time, the packs in our backpacking backpack review will serve you better.
+If you plan to carry more than 30 pounds most of the time, the packs in our backpacking backpack review will serve you better.
 So how durable SHOULD an ultralight backpack be?
-As a baseline, to achieve an above average score, we think a pack must last for a least one thru-hike of a trail like the PCT or Appalachian Trail.
+As a baseline, to achieve an above average score, we estimated that a pack must last for a least one thru-hike of a trail like the PCT or Appalachian Trail.
 The best of these packs will see you through many thousands of trail miles!

 A rain cover for your backpack has long been one of the key accessories to ensure your backpacking kit stays dry through rainstorms.
-The Osprey UL Raincover is a dependable and widely available choice, as are the covers from Sea to Summit.
+The Osprey UL Raincover is a reliable and widely available choice, as are the covers from Sea to Summit.

-Lining your backpack with a contractor's plastic garbage bag, or better yet a trash compactor bag, has long been a great option to ensure your kit stays dry during long rainy days on the trail.
+Lining your backpack with a contractor's plastic garbage bag, or better yet a trash compactor bag has long been a great option to ensure your kit stays dry during long rainy days on the trail.
 While one of these should last you for a week or more with a little care, you would replace it often while thru-hiking.
 Cuben fiber pack liners are the state-of-the-art in super light and durable waterproof pack liners.
 The models available from ZPacks are the best we've seen.